 *Edwin Elton, Martin Gruber, Andre de Souza, Christopher Blake, Target Date Funds: Characteristics and Performance.
 The Review of Asset Pricing Studies (March 2015).

 QuantStreet focuses on asset allocation as the core component of our approach.
 We use data science, machine learning, and financial economics to create active asset allocation strategies.
 Our strategies are intended to respond to changing investment opportunities and evolving market conditions.
-While investors pay a fee for our model portfolios, we only select funds that we believe are appropriate for our clients.
-The funds we invest in must be liquid and we use low-fee funds whenever possible.
+While investors pay a fee for our model portfolios, we only select ETFs and other investing products that we believe are appropriate for our clients.
+The investments we choose must be liquid, and we use low-fee products whenever possible.

 We have no economic relationships with the funds in which we invest.
 Our incentive is to choose funds that are right for our clients.

 What models does QuantStreet offer?
 QuantStreet offers tactical and strategic model portfolios at a range of risk levels.
-Our model portfolios allow our clients to implement an ETF-based asset allocation strategy based on QuantStreet’s proprietary machine learning process.
+Our model portfolios allow our clients to implement either an ETF-based asset allocation strategy based on QuantStreet’s proprietary machine learning process, or a portfolio intended to replicate the average performance of target-date funds operating at different risk levels.

 What will you receive each month?
 Each month, you’ll receive our latest model portfolios at a range of risk levels, from conservative to aggressive.
 Once you identify your own client’s risk preference, you will have access to a model portfolio allocation at the corresponding risk level that can be customized by your investment team to fit the client’s specific needs.
 QuantStreet’s model portfolios can be used for the asset allocation component of your strategy, or they can serve as a full OCIO-style solution.
 Please note that these model portfolios are tools that you can apply at your discretion, and you remain responsible for determining suitability for your own clients.